 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy

-I admit that I didn’t really think this one through from the beginning.
 I borrowed my friend’s Jack LaLane Juicer.
-Hubs and I were in the market for getting a juicer and we thought we’d give it a test run with our pomegranates.
+We were in the market for a juicer and thought we’d give it a test run with our pomegranates.
 We really thought it work.
 And it did… at first.

 Method 2: Juice a Pomegranate with a Ziploc Bag

 A lot was still stuck to the seed.
-So, Hubby poured the remaining seeds through a small strainer and used the back of a spoon to squeeze out the remaining juice.
+So, we placed the remaining seeds through a small strainer and used the back of a spoon to squeeze out the remaining juice.
 This was work and certainly not an efficient use of our time.

 How were we going to juice these pomegranates?